wangand/ud858/ConferenceCentral_Complete/README.md

 Possible solution 1:
 Query all non workshops and use python to sort all before 7pm Possible solution 2:
-Query all sessions before 7pm, use python to excise all workshops
+Query all sessions before 7pm, use python to get all non workshops Both solutions worked when tested in api explorer without significant differences Times to execute searching through 8 sessions was between 300 - 400 ms